ultralytics/ultralytics/docs/en/guides/view-results-in-terminal.md

 1. It's possible to use other image extensions as well.
 2. Only the object at index `1` that is returned is needed.

+---

+!!! tip
+    You may need to use `clear` to "erase" the view of the image in the terminal.